SSYSteve/Human-behaviour-based-depression-analysis-using-hand-crafted-statistics-and-deep-learned/README.md

-# If you decide to use this code, please kindly cite our paper:
+# If you decide to use the code or data here, please kindly cite our papers:

-Song, Siyang, Linlin Shen, and Michel Valstar.
+[1] Song, Siyang, Linlin Shen, and Michel Valstar.
 "Human behaviour-based automatic depression analysis using hand-crafted statistics and deep learned spectral features."
 Automatic Face & Gesture Recognition (FG 2018), 2018 13th IEEE International Conference on.
 IEEE, 2018.

 @inproceedings{song2018human,
   title={Human behaviour-based automatic depression analysis using hand-crafted statistics and deep learned spectral features},